muratgozel/node-calver/README.md

 11. **MICRO**
 The separator is **.** (dot).

-The meanings of the tags are obvious and you can check them on calver.org.
+The meaning of the tags are available on calver.org.

 ## Notes
 I would like extend the API as it be used by more developers.
 Current state of the API is enough for me.
 Let me know if you need more methods or functionality.